 merchantReference in your processor and the

-OrderName which is visible in your Shopify Store.
+OrderName which is visible in your Shopify store.

-|It is necessary that you install the wallee app in order to have this details.
-You can also export this list by clicking on the export icon in the table.|
+|It is necessary that you install our app to have these details.
+You can also export this list by clicking on the export icon at the top of the table.|

-In order to create token you will have to configure your payment method as described in the Tokenization Documentation.
+In order to create a token you will have to configure your payment method as described in the Tokenization Documentation.

-As the token is tied to a customerId the stored token will only be visible for the merchant that creates an account in your Shopify store.
+As the token is tied to a customerId, the stored token will only be visible for the merchant who has created an account in your Shopify store.
 This is why you will have to make sure that the creation of accounts is enabled.
-If you want to make sure that the merchant token will be displayed we even suggest to force the account creation in Shopify.
+If you want to make sure that the customer token will be displayed, we even suggest to enforce the account creation in Shopify.